oplS15projects/Racket-QA/Test-Automation/readme.md

 ```

-Once the test execution is complete, a repeating test will wait until the next due day and execute at the same time.
+Once all files are run, an autotest is finished.
+A repeating autotest will wait until the next due day and execute at the same time.
 One-time test will not execute again, although it will stay in the scheduler UI so you can run it again any time you wish by moving its due time forward.